RE-IMAGINING RETAIL

 HOW CHINA IS REDEFINING E-COMMERCE & SUPPLY CHAINS

-The future of retail isn’t just being predicted—it’s being built, and China is leading the charge.
+The future of retail isn’t just being predicted - it’s being built, and China is leading the charge.
 While Western retailers wrestle with logistics headaches and shifting consumer demands, China’s e-commerce giants are rewriting the playbook.
 Think AI-powered supply chains, blockchain-backed transparency, U.S. warehouse takeovers, and five-day fashion cycles.

 SPEED IS THE NEW CURRENCY

-OUTMANEUVERING TARIFFS WITH U.S. WAREHOUSE DOMINATION
+OUTMANOEUVRING TARIFFS WITH U.S. WAREHOUSE DOMINATION

 When the U.S. slapped tariffs on Chinese goods, did that slow down e-commerce giants like Alibaba’s Cainiao, JD.com, and Temu?
 Not a chance.
 Instead, they went on a warehouse shopping spree across America, stockpiling products closer to customers to dodge delays and keep delivery speeds at Amazon levels.
 (FT)